StackOneHQ/crossroads/examples/agent-search/README.md

 # Durable Search

-A turbopuffer-esque vector search api using Cloudflare Durable Objects and the Agent SDK.

-## Overview
+> a smol memory store for your ai agents

-This example demonstrates how to build a simple vector search service using Cloudflare's Durable Objects and the Agent SDK.
-The implementation provides:
+This project is heavily inspired by [turbopuffer](https://turbopuffer.com/).
+Built on top of Cloudflare Durable Objects and the new Agent SDK.

-- Vector storage with SQLite persistence
-- Cosine similarity search
-- Document attributes storage
-- REST API for upsert and query operations

 ## Features

 - **Persistent Storage**: Vectors and attributes are stored in SQLite tables via the Agent SDK
-- **Efficient Similarity Search**: Uses cosine similarity to find the most relevant documents
+- **Similarity Search**: Uses cosine similarity to find the most relevant documents
 - **Attribute Storage**: Store and retrieve metadata alongside vectors
+- **Filtering**: Filter results by attributes using a simple syntax that mimics the turbopuffer filter syntax
 - **REST API**: Simple API for upsert and query operations
-- **Comprehensive Tests**: Unit and integration tests for all functionality

 ## API